vishalicious213/vishalicious213/README.md

 My start as a developer comes from Lambda School, a coding bootcamp.
 My work experience comes from helping to build a clinical EMR for nursing homes, including research, planning, writing specifications, designing the front-end and testing.
 I work with clinicians and administrative staff to ensure that software meets their needs and is compliant with federal and state regulations.
 I also work with vendors to ensure interoperability between our software.

-Core technologies that I use include JavaScript, React, SQL, Node and Python.
-HTML and CSS feature in my work as JSX and Styled Components.

 <p align='center'>
   <img title="JavaScript" alt="JavaScript" width="22px" src="https://github.com/vishalicious213/one-off-resources/blob/master/img/tech/javascript.svg">&nbsp;&nbsp;
   <img title="React" alt="React" width="22px" src="https://github.com/vishalicious213/one-off-resources/blob/master/img/tech/react.svg">&nbsp;&nbsp;